jonahkeegan/data-dictionary-agency/memory-bank/activeContext.md

 ## Key Priorities

-1. Complete the remaining format parsers for all 12 targeted formats
+1. Complete the final integration of visualization engine with relationship detection
-2. Implement the visualization engine for ER diagrams
+2. Begin development of the web UI for interactive exploration (SUBTASK_002.5)
-3. Begin development of the web UI for interactive exploration
+3. Create comprehensive examples for the visualization engine
 4. Expand test coverage and documentation
-5. Optimize performance for large repositories
+5. Optimize performance for large repositories and diagrams

 ## Critical Dependencies